Guten Tag RexV,

 Bevor, Davor, and Vor

-Bevor is much the same as the English "before"; you use it to connect two stand-alone parts of a sentence - two clauses, to be precise.
+Bevor is much the same as the English "before"; you use it to connect two parts of a sentence - two clauses, to be precise.
 For instance: Ich werde Fernsehen gucken, bevor ich schlafe.
 "I will watch TV before I sleep."
-Notice that both parts of the sentence can stand on their own.
+Notice that if you take bevor out, both parts of the sentence are complete ideas on their own.

 Davor, when being used to talk about time, is used to refer to a more specific point in time, and is easier to think about as "beforehand" or "before that" in English.
 For instance: Um 18 Uhr werde ich Deutsch lernen.
 Davor werde ich abendessen.
 "At 6 pm I will study German.
 Beforehand / before that, I will eat supper."

 Vor (which can also be used to mean "in front of") is also another way of saying "before," but it can't be used to connect two stand-alone parts of a sentence (or "clauses").
 So we would use it like this: Ich esse nicht vor dem Fallschirmspringen.
 "I don't eat before skydiving."
-Notice that both parts of this sentence can't stand on their own.
+Notice that the second part of this sentence isn't a complete thought on its own if you take vor out.

 Nachher, Danach and Nach